 We have witnessed many cases of Loft Boarding or Loft Flooring being secured Straight onto the existing Joists of a property, which would involve removing or compressing the existing insulation.
-In many cases Installers have cut into the ceiling joists to lower cables to allow for boarding to be fixed on top!
-Unlike some loft boarding companies, Loft Boarding Midlands do not recommend this at all, as this will seriously compromise the integrity of the ceiling, create serious condensation and damp Issues.
+In many cases, Installers have cut into the ceiling joists to lower cables to allow for boarding to be fixed on top!
+Loft Boarding Midlands does not recommend this at all, as this will seriously compromise the integrity of the ceiling, and create serious condensation and damp issues.

 Another consideration rarely taken into account is the importance of air circulation within a loft space.
-In order to reduce the risk of condensation forming within a loft space there is a requirement for Cross Ventilation.
-The basic requirements for ventilating a traditional cold loft space, are that air should enter the loft at "The Lowest Point” on one side of the roof and "Exit on the Other”. .
+In order to reduce the risk of condensation forming there is a basic requirement for Cross Ventilation.
+The basic requirements for ventilating a traditional cold loft space, are that air should enter the loft at "The Lowest Point" (under the eves) on one side of the roof and "Exit on the Other".